-The horse will have a lighter, more elevated forehand with supportive hind legs, enabling the rider to ride the horse forwards into an elastic and useful contact, utilising continual half-halts to regulate the tempo.
+The horse will have a lighter, more elevated forehand with supportive hind legs, enabling the rider to ride the horse forwards into an elastic and useful contact, utilizing continual half-halts to regulate the tempo.

 How to ride good trot to canter transitions